Caring for Orchids

 - How long do orchid flowers last?
 Depending on the species, orchid flowers can last anywhere from several days to several weeks.
 Generally speaking, they will last longer if the orchid is kept in a cool spot, is watered sufficiently, and isn’t stressed.

 - When should I cut the flower spike?
-As soon as the flowers wilt and begin to drop off the stem (called a “spike”), it can be cut.
+As soon as the flowers wilt and begin to drop off the stem (called a “spike”), they can be cut.
 Prune the spike off at the base, being careful not to accidentally snip any leaves or roots as well.
 Phalaenopsis orchids are an exception: they will often produce more flowers from the same flower spike, so don’t be too quick to snip it once the flowers fade.
 In fact, leaving the flower spike on Phalaenopsis orchids can speed up the time between blooms.

 - Why won’t my orchid bloom?
 Your orchid is most likely not getting enough light.
 Read more about lighting below!